Serve your community through social justice.

 - Defense Attorneys

 - Victims’ Advocates

-Most people enter into law enforcement and criminal justice careers is because they want to help others.
-Criminal justice offers you the ability to use your skills and strength for good, whether through aiding victims of crime, counseling and rehabilitating criminals or overseeing the progress of a parolee.
+Most people enter law enforcement and criminal justice careers because they want to help others.
+Criminal justice offers you the ability to use your knowledge and skills for good, whether through aiding victims of crime, counseling and rehabilitating criminals, or overseeing the progress of a parolee.

 At Concordia, our goal is to stand apart from other criminal justice schools by providing education through a Christian lens to develop servant leaders who are passionate and capable of making a difference in their communities.